ehkhong/sta-141b-proj/README.md

 columns.csv: file that contains the columns and their respective questions from the survey responses.csv: file that contains the responses of the survey

-Young People Exploratory Questions: Outline of the questions we plan to analyze.